by M. L. Cooke

 When I woke up, the first thing I noticed was how quiet it was.
 The moon was silently gliding across the treetops, while banks of fog rolled through the trunks of the trees.
 There were no crickets chirping in the bushes, no owls hooting in the mist.
 Just silence.
 I quickly sat up, prepared for the worst.
 Nothing jumped at me, nothing moved, nothing made a sound.
 I instantly regretted moving, and I dropped back into the dust.
 I decided that I had better try and find my way home.
 I decided that if no one had tried to find me yet, they were most likely waiting until the tomorrow.
 If they weren't all dead.
 The thought made my mind whirl, so I did my best to push it away for later.

 I got up on my hands and knees and began crawling up the small slope.
 It was quite the climb, in my current state, and the dust didn't make it better.
 I finally reached the top.
 The moon was just beginning to fall below the canopy of the pines.
 It was getting darker.
-The moon usually rose as the sun was still in the sky at this time, so I guessed that it was about midnight.
-I could see a light in the distance, and I instinctively stumbled towards it.
+The moon usually rose as the sun was still in the sky at this time, so I guessed that it was about three in the morning I could see a light in the distance, and I instinctively stumbled towards it.
 I sighed in relief when I came into the clearing in which our cabin was in the middle.
 There was a lamp lit in the window.
 I hurried towards it, but when I was halfway there I froze.
 What if it was the Indians?

 I crept up to the open doorway in the front and peeked inside.
 My mother was sitting in a chair in front of a cold fireplace.
 Tilly was sleeping with Puppy on the floor near the wall, and Samuel and Poe were nowhere to be seen.
 I stepped in making myself known.
 My mother looked up and her face brightened.
-I stumbled over and sat down in front of her.
+I stumbled over and sat down in front of her facing the hearth.
 I closed my eyes and tried to forget.
 Tried to forget why my head hurt, why I couldn't see clearly, why I wouldn't be able to sleep soundly for years.

 ~ ~ ~